North Korea may try to launch a military spy satellite in the coming days after its earlier failure | Technology

 It said the current, prevailing situation is compelling North Korea to take “offensive, overwhelming” steps, but didn't elaborate.

-On Monday, KCNA said leader Kim Jong Un had watched the test launches of strategic cruise missiles and underscored the need to bolster efforts to modernize naval weapons systems.
+On Monday, KCNA said leader Kim Jong Un had watched the test launches of strategic cruise missiles and underscored the need to bolster efforts to modernise naval weapons systems.

+Since the start of 2022, North Korea has carried out more than 100 weapons tests, some of them involving nuclear-capable missiles designed to strike the US mainland, South Korea and Japan.

+North Korea says it had no other option than to boost weapons testing activities as a response to the expansion of US-South Korea military training.
+Washington and Seoul say their drills are defensive in nature.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)